Observation of an acoustic topological Euler insulator with meronic waves

-We now reveal the most salient feature of the topological Euler gap, the meron pattern of the eigenvector in the Brillouin zone.
-For this purpose, we develop a technique of spectral decomposition based on the acoustic pump-probe setup.
-The underlying scheme is based on the fact that the two-points pump-probe signal gives the Green's function of the acoustic waves.
-At a frequency for excitation and detection, $f$, the two-points Green's function is a $3\times 3$ tensor since the source and detector can be at the A, B, and C sublattice sites in different unit-cells, $\chi_{\beta\alpha}(\vec{r}_s, \vec{r}_d, f)$ where $\beta, \alpha=(A, B, C)$ denote the pumping and detection sites, respectively, $\vec{r}_s$ ($\vec{r}_d$) denotes the position vector of the source (detector).
-Upon Fourier transformation of the Green's function, the measured response function is $\chi_{\beta\alpha}(\vec{k}, f)$.
-Theoretically, \be \chi_{\beta\alpha}(\vec{k}, f) \sim \sum_n \frac{u_{n\vec{k}}^\beta u_{n\vec{k}}^{\alpha~\ast}}{f-(f_{n\vec{k}}+i\gamma_{n\vec{k}})} , \ee where $n=(1,2,3)$ is the band index, $f_{n\vec{k}}$ and $\gamma_{n\vec{k}}$ are the eigenfrequency and the broadening of the Bloch bands. $u_{n\vec{k}}$ is the eigenvector of the Bloch states of the $n$-th band at the wavevector $\vec{k}$ written in the local basis of the sublattice sites A, B, and C. To measure the acoustic Bloch eigenstates $u_{1\vec{k}}$ of the first band, we first measure the response function $\chi_{\beta\alpha}(\vec{k}, f)$ through the pump-probe technique and the Fourier transformation.
-We then examine the response function at resonance with the first acoustic band, $f=f_{1\vec{k}}$, where the dominant contribution in the above equation comes from the first band.
-We use a singular value decomposition of the tensor $\chi_{\beta\alpha}(\vec{k}, f_{1\vec{k}})$ to extract this dominant contribution.
-This process also gives the eigenstates vector $u_{1\vec{k}}$ as the normalized eigenvector associated with the largest singular value of the $3\times 3$ response tensor $\chi_{\beta\alpha}(\vec{k}, f_{1\vec{k}})$ (see Supplemental Material~\cite{SM} for details).
-By properly tuning the overall phase factor of $u_{1\vec{k}}$, we can map it to a real-valued 3D unit vector $\vec{n}({\vec k})$, this vector is then compared with the real-valued eigenstates vectors obtained from the tight-binding model.
+We now reveal the most salient feature {of the topological Euler gap in our acoustic system} --- the meron pattern {in the bulk Bloch waves}.
+For this purpose, we develop a technique of spectral decomposition based on the acoustic pump-probe {measurement}.
+The underlying {principle} is based on the fact that the two-points {acoustic} pump-probe {measurement} gives {the two-points {acoustic} response function which is proportional to the retarded} two-points Green's function of the acoustic waves.
+At a frequency of excitation and detection $\nu$, the two-points {response} function is a $3\times 3$ tensor since the source and detector can be {allocated} at the A, B, or C sublattice site in different {pump-probe} configurations.
+Specifically, the response function $\chi_{\alpha\beta}(\vec{r}_s, \vec{r}_d, \nu)$ is a $3\times 3$ tensor where $\alpha, \beta=(A, B, C)$ denote the pumping and detection sites, respectively. $\vec{r}_s$ ($\vec{r}_d$) denotes the position vector of the unit-cell center that the pumping (detection) site belongs to {[see illustration in Fig.~2(e)]}.
+Upon Fourier transformation in both space and time, the measured response function {becomes a function of wavevector and frequency,} $\chi_{\alpha\beta}(\vec{k}, \nu)$.
+Theoretically, {the proportionality between the response function and the retarded Green's function of acoustic waves {is}} \be \chi_{\alpha\beta}(\vec{k}, \nu) \propto \sum_n \frac{u_{n\vec{k}}^{\alpha~\ast} u_{n\vec{k}}^\beta}{\nu-(\nu_{n\vec{k}}+i\gamma_{n\vec{k}})} , \ee where $n=(1,2,3)$ is the band index, $\nu_{n\vec{k}}$ and $\gamma_{n\vec{k}}$ are{, respectively,} the eigenfrequency and the damping of the Bloch states of the $n$-th band at the wavevector $\vec{k}$. $u_{n\vec{k}}$ is the eigenvector of the Bloch states expressed in the local basis of the sublattice sites A, B, and C. To {determine} the Bloch {eigenvector} $u_{1\vec{k}}$ of the first {acoustic} band, we first {obtain} the {acoustic} response function $\chi_{\alpha\beta}(\vec{k}, \nu)$ through the pump-probe {measurement and the Fourier transformation}.
+We then examine the response function {at the condition} {when the frequency is} at resonance with the first acoustic {bulk Bloch} band, {i.e.}, $\nu=\nu_{1\vec{k}}$, where the dominant contribution {of the acoustic response function} must come from the first acoustic {bulk} band.
+We use a singular value decomposition {of the acoustic response function} $\chi_{\alpha\beta}(\vec{k}, \nu_{1\vec{k}})$ to extract this dominant contribution.
+This process also gives the {Bloch} eigenvector $u_{1\vec{k}}$ as the eigenvector associated with the largest singular value of the {acoustic} response tensor $\chi_{\alpha\beta}(\vec{k}, \nu_{1\vec{k}})$ (see Supplemental Material~\cite{SM} for {more} details).
+By properly tuning the overall phase factor of {the eigenvector} $u_{1\vec{k}}$ {via the redundant gauge degree of freedom}, we can map {the eigenvector into} a real-valued 3D unit vector $\bs{n}(\bs{k})$ {which is then compared with the Bloch wavefunction of the first band in the $\{A,B,C\}$-sublattice basis calculated from the tight-binding theory.}